Adults (18 plus) $25

 The park can be reached via two alternative routes – either head over Dyers Pass, through Governors Bay and on through Teddington, or from Tai Tapu side take Gebbies Pass to join the Teddington straight and around to Charteris Bay.

-Free shuttle service throughout the day from the Diamond Harbour Ferry.
+Free Buses from Diamond Harbour Ferry.

 A big thanks to the local businesses helping us bring the Banks Peninsula Festival to Orton Bradley Park.